 Eat at one of the fabulous restaurants

 Food in Israel is generally good – whether you eat at an upscale restaurant or at a budget eatery or even just street food.
 Eilat certainly obliges to this reputation, and has an incredible array of excellent restaurants.
 These are the best restaurants in town:

 Enjoy the amazing nightlife

 One of the top things to do in Eilat is embracing the amazing nightlife.
 Small as it is, this city has an incredible array of bars, pubs and clubs where you can get a drink, listen to live music and dance the night away.
+I recommend these places:

 Go to Petra